Film treatment: Presentation treatment

 The presentation treatment is created as presentation material.
 Scene descriptions are written out on index cards (or a digital equivalent) and only have the essential and important story events that make up the scenes.
 The scene cards are arranged and rearranged until the optimum structure is worked out.
 It is the full story in its simplest form, moving from the concept, to the theme, to the character, to the detailed synopsis of about four to eight pages of master scenes.

 Presentation treatments are used to show how the production notes have been incorporated into the screenplay for the director and production executives to look over, or to leave behind as a presentation note after a sales pitch.

 The presentation treatment is the appropriate treatment to submit if a script submission requires one.
-They are usually at least three, but fewer than thirty, pages in length, with most being of seven to twelve pages.
+They are usually at least three, but fewer than thirty, pages in length, with most being seven to twelve pages.